conterra/mapapps-intro/src/main/js/bundles/dn_intro/README.md

 # dn_intro

-Allows you to create a custom tour using driver.js.
+Allows you to create a custom tour using the [driver.js](https://driverjs.com/) library.
 A tour is an introduction to your app for new users.
-Its aim is to show the users how to start doing things with your app, or to show them new features.
+Its aim is to show the users how to start doing things with your app, or to introduce them to new features.

-An example for a tour can be found on the con terra demos site: **TODO**
+An example app with a tour can be found on the con terra demos site: **TODO**

-The `dn_intro` bundle is based on the [driver.js](https://driverjs.com/) library and all features of driver.js can be used in the `dn_intro` bundle as well.
+Since the `dn_intro` bundle is based on the driver.js library, all the features of driver.js can be used in the `dn_intro` bundle as well.

 ## Configuration

 Configuration is done on the bundle's `Tour` component.
-All the configuration settings you specify here are passed as `Config` object ([see API documentation](https://driverjs.com/docs/configuration)) to the driver.js library.
+All the configuration settings you specify here are passed as `Config` object to the driver.js library, so you can use the exact same configuration options as in driver.js.
+The available options are documented [here](https://driverjs.com/docs/configuration).

-Example
+Example from the `app.json` file:

 ````json
 {